Sunita002/shop-shop-redux/README.md

 ![Shop-Shop with Redux](./assets/images/screenshot.png)

 ## Questions
-If you have any questions about the repo, please [open an issue](https://github.com/Sunita002/shop-shop-redux/issues) or contact me via email at deckiedevs@gmail.com.
+If you have any questions about the repo, please [open an issue](https://github.com/Sunita002/shop-shop-redux/issues).
 You can find more of my work on my GitHub, [Sunita002](https://github.com/Sunita002/).